 Estate planning is the process by which you determine how your assets should be handled when you’re no longer capable of making financial decisions.

-“We often think of estate planning as something the ultra wealthy do,” said Dara Luber, senior manager, retirement product at TD Ameritrade.
+“We often think of estate planning as something the ultra wealthy do,” said Dara Luber, senior manager at Schwab.
 “However, estate planning can be anything from setting up a will or trust to making sure you have the right beneficiaries to creating a health care directive.”
+While more than 50% of Americans think estate planning is at least “somewhat important,” only 33% of Americans have a will or living trust, according to the 2022 Wills and Estate Planning Study from senior care living referral service company Caring.com.

 As you manage the estate planning basics, it can help to have an idea of what to expect.
 Here’s an estate planning checklist that can help you make the most of your money.